ozywuli/ab-spacex/README.md

 __There should be 2 tabs: launches and rockets like.
 Clicking the Launch tab should render a list of cards for launches and clicking the Rockets tab should render a list of rockets.
 (Figure 1)__

-I considered keeping the "Launches" and "Rockets" index on the same route so that when user clicks on either of the buttons, Ember would conditionally check which button is click and display the corresponding data.
-But I decided to separate them into two routes and have Ember Routing handle showing either "Launches" or "Rockets" depending on what button the user clicks.
+I considered keeping the Launches and Rockets index on the same route so that when user clicks on either of the buttons, Ember would check which button is click and display the corresponding data.
+But I decided to separate them into two routes and have Ember Routing handle showing either Launches or Rockets depending on what button the user clicks.
 This has at least two advantages:

-1. When user only looks at "Launches" and not "Rockets", the app only consumes one API endpoint, so the app ends up loading less data and provides a more performant experience for the user.
-If "Launches" and "Rockets" were bundled together in a single route, two endpoints would have to be consumed.
-Of course, you can write code that conditionally loads the endpoints, but Ember's route files provide a cleaner way to separate their loadings.
+1. When user only looks at the Launches view, the app only consumes one API endpoint, so the app ends up loading less data and provides a more performant experience for the user.
+If Launches and Rockets were bundled together in a single route, two endpoints would have to be consumed.
+Of course, you can write code that conditionally loads the endpoints, but Ember's route files provide a cleaner way to separate how they load.

-2. Users can use their browser history and navigate the "Launches" and "Rockets" views.
-This is especially advantageous for power users who need to move fast.
+2. Users can use their browser history and navigate the Launches and Rockets views.
+This is especially advantageous for power users who need to move around fast.

 __ Below the tab are cards that should render the image of the launch, description, and two buttons: View Detail, View Rocket or View Launches__